prabhudavidsheryl/flax_nnx_gpt2/README.md

 #### Usage

 ##### Generation
 Generation with single prompt and multiple prompts is possible.

+The generations while quite coherent in terms of language doesn't look that great, I believe this is what GPT2 is capable of with just pre-training.
+Instruct tuning would make it better, I expect.

 ```
 $ python generate.py \
         -p "I am a teacher," \